managarm/managarm/docs/src/building/index.md

 It is also possible to build with [Docker](https://www.docker.com/) (see [here](with-docker.md)), or by installing the dependencies manually (see [here](with-manual.md)), but these methods are no longer recommended.

-Make sure that you have atleast 20 - 30 GiB of free disk space.
+Make sure that you have at least 20 - 30 GiB of free disk space.

 #### Preparations